Anming Gu

 - Applications of sampling: diffusion, functional inequalities, spin glasses, and stochastic localization

-- Interplay between differential privacy and robust statistics
+- Interplay between differential privacy and robust statistic, e.g. private and robust mean estimation, linear regression, and PCA.

 (α-β) denotes alphabetical order, * denotes equal contribution, and ‡ denotes student advising